farithadnan/KB-AnswerScorer/README.md

 - The model may not be suitable for your domain
 - Consider adjusting the quality thresholds
 - Review your reference solutions for clarity

+### Environment Variable Issues

+If you update your `.env` file and changes aren't detected:

+- Make sure to use `#` for comments
+- Restart your terminal/command prompt

+### Excel Format Issues

+If you're getting parsing errors:

+- Check that the header row is set correctly (defaults to row 3)
+- Verify column mappings in the DataExtractor configuration
+- For solutions, ensure they follow the "Solution X" format with numbered steps

 ## License